gvwilson/sensibleadventures/shapers/shapers.md

 > - Awareness: -1

-Every character also has a feature called **Strength** (abbreviated STR) which is the sum of their Size and Fitness ratings.
-Big characters tend to be stronger than small ones, but characters who aren't fit aren't as strong as characters who are.
+Every character also has a feature called **Strength** (abbreviated STR) which is the sum of their Size and Fitness ratings: big characters tend to be stronger than small ones, but characters who aren't fit aren't as strong as characters who are.

-> **Example:**
 > Gertrude's strength is +4.
 > Her cousin Norwin, on the other hand,
 > has a Size of +4 (he's bigger than Gertrude) but a Fitness of -2 (he never exercises),